FadliBilal/votingapp-CI3/README.md

 ## Installation

 ### Prerequisites
-- PHP >= 7.2
+- PHP >= 7.4
-- MySQL or MariaDB
+- MySQL
-- Apache or Nginx
-- Composer
+- Xampp

 ### Steps
 1. Clone the repository.
-2. Install dependencies.
-3. Configure the database.
+2. Create and Configure the database.
-4. Set up environment variables.
+3. Set up environment variables.
-5. Run the application.
+4. Run the application check in confic for URL.

 ## Usage